 One of the great things about resistance bands is how easy they are to use.
 If you have a solid weightlifting background, you will easily transition to resistance band training.
 This is because pretty much any weightlifting - barbell and dumbbell - exercise can be replicated with bands, as you are about to see.
 As can cable pulley exercises.

-You will see that many of our exercises are resistance band versions of well-known barbell and dumbbell exercises.
+You will see that many of our exercises are banded versions of well-known barbell and dumbbell exercises.

 You can do hundreds of exercises with resistance bands.
 Any dumbbell, barbell, cable pulley or even kettlebell exercise can be replicated with resistance bands.
 Overall, you are only limited by your creativity.

 With resistance bands, you can do total-body exercises or you can target specific muscle groups like quads, hamstrings, glutes, shoulders, chest, lats, biceps, triceps, and abs.
 So, just like free weights, resistance bands can target any muscle group.